When IVF Fails… What next?

 The major reason why an IVF cycle is not successful is embryo quality.
 Many embryos are not able to implant after transfer to the uterus because they have some chromosomal or genetic defects.
 Even embryos that look good in the lab may have genetic defects that cause them to die instead of growing.
 In nearly all cases, it’s not that your uterus has something wrong with it, so you can’t carry a baby.
 The embryo doesn’t implant because it is not healthy enough to grow.

 Poor Ovarian Response

-At Indo Nippon IVF, we specialize in treating older women and women with poor ovarian reserve with a treatment called IVF Lite or Mini IVF.
-We have seen success in women who had multiple failed IVF cycles but go on to have success and healthy children with the IVF Lite treatment at Indo Nippon IVF.
+At Indo Nippon IVF, we are specialized in treating advanced maternal age women and women with poor ovarian reserve with a treatment called IVF Lite or Mini IVF.
+We have seen success in women who had multiple failed IVF cycles, but go on to have success and healthy children with the IVF Lite treatment at Indo Nippon IVF.

 Steps You Can Take Before the Next Cycle